xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

         Author
 D
-        Date (numeric format: YYYYMMDD or "latest" - e.g. D20050224 or Dlatest) G
+        Date (numeric format: YYYYMMDD or "latest" - e.g. D20050224 or Dlatest) E
+        Extension (folded to lowercase - e.g. Ehtml, or E for no extension) G
         newsGroup (or similar entity - e.g. a web forum name) H